solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-06-AI-Full-Chat-Application/docs/deployment.md

         -openAiEmbeddingsDeployment <ada-002-model-name>
     ```

     To validate the deployment using AKS run the following script.
-When the script is complete it will also output this value.
-Click on it to launch the app.
+When the script it complete it will also output this value.
+You can simply click on it to launch the app.

     > ```pwsh
     >  az aks show -n <aks-name> -g <resource-group-name> -o tsv --query addonProfiles.httpApplicationRouting.config.HTTPApplicationRoutingZoneName
     >  ```

     ### Deploy with Azure Container Apps